PBenzoni97/Bayesian-methods-book-with-PyMC/Model Simulation with "Bayesian Methods".md

-# SIMULATE A MODEL WITH THE LIBRARY "BAYESIAN METHODS"
+# FITTING A MODEL WITH THE LIBRARY "Bayesian-Methods"
-Here we can see an example of a model simulation with 'bayesianmethods'

 ### STEP 1: import libraries:
-First of all, we need to import the libraries:

 ```Python
 import pymc as pm
 import corner